 Medina County Auditor

-assumed the office of Medina County Auditor on January 15, 1993.
+the office of Medina County Auditor on January 15, 1993.
+He was

-He was re-elected to his sixth term in office in 2010.
-A Wadsworth
+re-elected to his seventh term in office in 2014.
+A Wadsworth High

-University in 1983 with degrees in business administration, biology and
+University in 1982 and 1983 with degrees in business administration,

-secondary education.
-An active United States Naval Officer from
+biology and secondary education.
+An active United States Naval

-1984-1989, Kovack served three decorated tours of duty in the Persian
+Officer from 1984-1989, Kovack served three decorated tours of duty in

-Gulf aboard destroyers and minesweepers.
-A reserve officer from
+the Persian Gulf aboard destroyers and minesweepers.
+A reserve

-overseas tours in support of Operation Iraqi Freedom.
+including two overseas ground tours in support of Operation Iraqi

 Kovack served as a Wadsworth City Councilman from 1990-91 and received